-The Asian College of Journalism, with the support of the Media Development Foundation, has instituted an award to recognise and encourage the best works of investigative journalism produced for Indian readers, viewers and audiences in order to promote journalism in the public interest.
+The Asian College of Journalism, with the support of the Media Development Foundation, has instituted two awards to recognise and encourage the best works of journalism produced for an Indian audience.
+The purpose of the awards is to promote journalism in the public interest.

-The news media has had a tradition of unearthing wrongdoing and holding power to account in India.
-The awards are being instituted to act as a catalyst and inspire more journalists, editors and newsrooms to pursue investigative work, and in the process, raise the standards of journalism and contribute to the public interest.
+As part of its functioning, the news media unearths wrongdoing and holds power to account.
+This award is to act as a catalyst and inspire more journalists, editors and newsrooms to pursue investigative work and, in the process, raise the standards of journalism and contribute to the public interest.

 Understanding Investigative Journalism

-Investigative journalism, for the purpose of the award, will be that which exposes wrongdoing and which has the public interest in mind.
-It will cover a wide variety of journalistic investigation including of abuse of public office, environmental degradation, human rights violation, financial fraud, corporate mismanagement, gender-related violence, political apathy, war crimes, civic neglect and much more.
-This is only an indicative, not an exhaustive, list of what could come within the ambit of investigative journalism.
+Investigative journalism, for the purpose of the award, will be that which exposes wrongdoing in the public interest.
+It could cover a wide variety of journalistic investigation including abuse of public office, environment and human rights violations, financial fraud and corporate mismanagement, gender-related violence, political apathy, war crimes, civic neglect and much more.
+This is only an indicative list of what could come within the ambit of investigative journalism.
 The judging criteria will include the nature of the investigation, its impact and the extent of the public interest involved.

 2. Entries should have been published primarily for and accessed by audiences in India.

-3. Entries can be made for work appearing in any language, as long as an English language translation is provided for judging purposes.
+3. Entries can be made for work appearing in any language, as long as an English language translation is provided for the judging process.
 The English translation should be faithful to the original work.
 The work will be judged based on the English translation.

-4. Organisations or individuals may apply, based on the nature of the work and the number of persons involved, i.e., teams or individuals may be nominated.
+4. Organisations or individuals may apply, based on the nature of the work.
+Individuals or teams may be nominated.

-5. Each entrant can submit a maximum of three separate entries in each award category – investigative and social impact.
+5. Each entrant (individual or team) can submit a maximum of three separate entries in each award category – investigative and social impact.

 6. Each entry could have several parts, such as a series of articles or episodes in a web series.

-3. The final shortlist will be announced and the winners will be presented the awards on 3 May 2019 in Chennai at the ACJ Convocation Ceremony.
+3. The winners will be presented the awards in June 2021 at the ACJ Awards and Convocation Ceremony.